Noa-Patchornik/Recipes-Website/server/README.md

 * We used MySQL as our database.
 To create tables and insert initial data, we provided `.sql` scripts located in the `sql_scripts` directory.
   For inserting users, we used Postman and sent a request to: `api/auth/register`.

-* `API_changes.txt` – a log file describing the changes made to the OpenAPI (YAML) specification since Assignment 3.1.
+* `API_changes.txt` – a text file describing the changes made to the OpenAPI (YAML) specification since the first specification.

 * We added our OpenAPI definition file (`openapi.yaml`) to the `dist/` directory so we could load it into Swagger and verify our server’s implementation matches the spec.